gitter-badger/auth-middleware/readme.md

     TokenManipulators::attributeInjector('token', 'token.error')
 );
 ```

+Usage tips 💡:
-The decoder should be swapped if you want to use OAuth tokens or a different JWT implementation.
+- The decoder can be swapped in order to use **OAuth tokens** or a different JWT implementation.
-Exceptions may be caught and processed by the injector.
+- Exceptions may be caught and processed by the _injector_ by wrapping the provider callable in a try-catch block
+  `try { $token = $provider(); } catch (RuntimeException $e) { ... `
+- The decoder may return any object, this is the place to cast the raw payload into your object of choice.
+  Alternatively, a separate middleware can be used for that purpose.

+### `AuthWizard`, `AuthFactory`

+[`AuthWizard`] is a friction reducer that helps quickly instantiate token-decoding and assertion middleware with sensible defaults.\
+[`AuthFactory`] is a configurable factory with sensible defaults provided for convenience.\
+`AuthWizard` internally instantiates `AuthFactory` and acts as a static facade for the factory.

+Use `AuthFactory::decodeTokens` to create token-decoding middleware.\
+Use `AuthFactory::assertTokens` to create middleware that asserts the presence of a decoded token.\
+Use `AuthFactory::inspectTokens` to create middleware with custom authorization rules against the token.

 ### `GenericMiddleware`

-The [`GenericMiddleware`] is a general purpose middleware that turns a callable into PSR-15 implementation.
-It accepts _any_ callable with signature `fn(Request,Handler):Response`.

-It is used for assertion of token presence and custom authorization by `AuthWizard` / `AuthFactory`.
+The [`GenericMiddleware`] is used for assertion of token presence and custom authorization by `AuthWizard` / `AuthFactory`.

-It can be used for convenient inline middleware implementation:
+It can also be used for convenient inline middleware implementation:
 ```php
 $app->add(new GenericMiddleware(function(Request $request, Handler $next): Response {
     $request = $request->withAttribute('foo', 42);